shahcharu/LCT/README.md

-- Developed a PID-based control system to maintain the desired liquid level in a tank
+- Designed a control system to regulate liquid levels, aiming to enhance precision in fluid handling applications.
-- Varied the speed of a DC motor-driven pump to control incoming liquid flow rate of the container.
+- Developed a PID-based system to maintain liquid levels by adjusting the speed of a DC motor-driven pump.
-- Demonstrated the accuracy of the control system through MATLAB simulations.
+- Conducted MATLAB simulations to evaluate performance metrics, including rise time and settling time.
-- Analysed rise time, settling time, overshoot, and steady-state error of different controller configurations
+- Achieved an efficient control system by analyzing overshoot and steady-state error for various configurations.